Customer service representatives are the first point of contact between the company and the public.

-- An example of a time where they reached out to others for help with a problem.
+- An example of a time when they reached out to others for help with a problem.

 While searching for the perfect candidate, don’t get too stuck on the idea of a “people person,” says HelpScout.
 While that’s a lovely trait to have, it’ll be hard to observe in an interview setting.
 Instead, look for qualities that customer service reps can build to become more successful at their jobs, as well as things that can be more easily displayed during an interview.